 Housing permits remained relatively flat at 104,000 units permitted for the year through August, representing a decline of 6.8 percent compared with the same time last year.

-The median price of homes sold statewide dropped 2.3 percent during the month to about $868,000.
+The median price of homes sold statewide dropped by 2.3 percent during the month to about $868,000.
 Prices are about 2.9 percent higher than in September 2023.

-Existing single-family home sales dropped 3.4 percent from August to about 253,000—a 5.1 percent spike from last September.
+Existing single-family home sales dropped by 3.4 percent from August to about 253,000—a 5.1 percent spike from September 2023.